A characterization of groups of parahoric type: The main theorem

 Assume now $k$ is any perfect field (up to the conditions on its characteristic), with $\underline{\mth{G}}$ still split over $k$.
-According to the previous case, there exists a nonarchimedean local field $F_0$ whose residual field is $\overline{k}$ and a connected reductive group $G_0$ defined over $F_0$ such that $\underline{\mth{G}}$ is isomorphic to the quotient of a parahoric subgroup $K_0$ of $G_0$ by its $h$-th congruence subgroup $K_0^h$, via an isomorphism $\phi$.
-Moreover, if $F$ is any henselian local field associated to the rings $R_\alpha$ by proposition \ref{exfield}, we can assume that $F_0$ is the maximal unramified extension of $F$.
-By eventually replacing $K_0$ by one of its conjugates, we can also assume it is $Gal(F_0/F)$-stable.
+As in the previous case, there exists a nonarchimedean local field $F_{nr}$ whose residual field is $\overline{k}$ and a connected reductive group $\underline{G}$ defined over $F_{nr}$ such that, if $G_{nr}$ is the group of $F_{nr}$-points of $\underline{G}$, $\underline{\mth{G}}$ is isomorphic to the quotient of a parahoric subgroup $K_{nr}$ of $G_{nr}$ by its $d$-th congruence subgroup $K_{nr}^d$, via an isomorphism $\phi$.
+Moreover, if $F$ is any henselian local field associated to the rings $R_\alpha$ by proposition \ref{exfield}, we can assume that $F_{nr}$ is the maximal unramified extension of $F$.

-If $G_0$ is defined over $F$ and $\phi$ is defined over $k$, then $\phi({\mth{G}})$ is simply the group of $k$-points of $K_0/K_0^h$ and there is nothing to prove.
-On the other hand, the isomorphism $\phi$ is defined by its restrictions to $\underline{\mth{H}}$ and the $\underline{\mth{U}}_\alpha$ and all these groups as well as their images are defined over $k$; moreover, according to \cite[chapter 17]{spr}, by considering the extended root datum $(X^*(\underline{T}),\Phi,X_*(\underline{T}),\Phi^\vee,\emptyset,Id)$ we can always choose $G_0$ in such a way that it is defined and split over $F$, and in that case, any of its parahoric subgroups is conjugated to a $Gal(F_0/F)$-stable one, hence we can always assume that $K$ satisfies that property.
-We can thus always construct $\phi$ in such a way that it is defined over $F$, which proves the assertion.
+If $\underline{G}$ is defined over $F$ and $\phi$ is defined over $k$, then $\phi({\mth{G}})$ is simply the group of $k$-points of $K_{nr}/K'_{nr}K_{nr}^d$, with $K'_{nr}$ being a suitable finite group, and the result follows immediately; we thus only have to check that these hypotheses actually hold.
+The isomorphism $\phi$ is defined by its restrictions to $\underline{\mth{H}}$ and the $\underline{\mth{U}}_\alpha$ and all these groups as well as their images are defined over $k$; moreover, consider the extended root datum $(X^*(\underline{T}),\Phi,X_*(\underline{T}),\Phi^\vee,\Delta_0,\tau)$, where $\Delta_0$ is a set of simple roots of the anisotropic part of ${\mth{G}}$ (see \cite[section 2.2]{tits}) and $\tau$ is the index of ${\mth{G}}$ (see \cite[section 2.3]{tits}): since we are dealing here with a split group, we have $\Delta_0=\emptyset$ and $\tau=Id$, hence according to \cite[chapter 17]{spr}, we can always choose $\underline{G}$ in such a way that it is defined and split over $F$, and in that case, since $F_{nr}/F$ is unramified, the Bruhat-Tits building of the group $G$ of $F$-points of $\underline{G}$ is a subcomplex of the building of $G_{nr}$ containing at least one apartment of that building, which implies in particular that every parahoric subgroup of $G_{nr}$ is conjugate to a $Gal(F_{nr}/F)$-stable one; we can then always assume that $K_{nr}$ satisfies that property.
+As an immediate consequence, we can thus always construct $\phi$ in such a way that it is defined over $k$, which proves the assertion.